NabilHY/recipe-app/README.md

 ## Built With

-- Rails, Ruby, PostgreSQL, Bootstap,
+- Rails, Ruby, PostgreSQL, Bootstap, SCSS, Devise, Cancancan

 ### Download it as a ZIP file